-- We invested in renewable energy facilities installing solar panels or wind turbines in commercial, residential and retail properties.
-For example, wind and solar power systems are in place in Millennium City in Kwun Tong, and Grand Century Place in Mong Kok, supporting the lighting systems of the car park and roof. - We installed water faucets and urinals in Metroplaza and Grand Century Place that can generate electricity to power the automatic sensors when water moves through an internal turbine, thereby self-sustaining the process. - We installed curtain walls with low-e glazing in new residential buildings (The Cullinan) and commercial buildings (Kowloon Commerce Centre, Millennium City 6, C-Bon Centre, International Finance Centre and International Commerce Centre) to reduce the air conditioning load required by buildings and to maximise natural daylight, providing 75% of the occupied area with natural lighting.
+We invested in renewable energy facilities installing solar panels or wind turbines in commercial, residential and retail properties.
+For example, wind and solar power systems are in place in Millennium City in Kwun Tong, and Grand Century Place in Mong Kok, supporting the lighting systems of the car park and roof.

+We installed curtain walls with low-e glazing in new residential buildings (The Cullinan) and commercial buildings (Kowloon Commerce Centre, Millennium City 6, C-Bon Centre, International Finance Centre and International Commerce Centre) to reduce the air conditioning load required by buildings and to maximise natural daylight, providing 75% of the occupied area with natural lighting.